 |Evolution predicts humans will eventually go the way of the Dodo.|

-I can across an interesting headline in my newsreader the other day:
+I came across an interesting headline in my newsreader the other day:

 Here is their one sentence summary of what happened:

 “Earlier today, AlphaGo, an artificially intelligent algorithm developed by Google’s DeepMind subsidiary, categorically beat Lee Sedol, one of the best players of the Chinese board game Go”